azoth-lang/azoth.language.design/independent-generics.md

 the `iso` later if needed.
 However, there are times where this isn't sufficient.
 To support these cases, a capability set may be used on the self parameter.
 This effectively makes the method generic over the capability of the self parameter.
 Other types can then be constrained/modified by the capability the method was called on via a viewpoint type.
-For example, `get property(readable self) -> self |> mut Shape` declares a property which can be called on a reference so long as it can be read from (i.e. not `id`).
+For example, `get property(readable self) -> self.mut Shape` declares a property which can be called on a reference so long as it can be read from (i.e. not `id`).
 The return type then varies with the capability the method was called on.
 For example, when called on a `mut` reference, the return type with be `mut Shape` but when called on a `const` reference the return type with be a `const Shape`.
 These features allow both more flexibility in what methods can do and avoids needing to declare many overloads that would be identical except for capability differences.

 ### Combining Capabilities

 There are three ways to manipulate the capabilities of regular generic types.
 The first way is a *capability viewpoint*.
 Consider a regular generic type `T` with a reified/captured capability.
-For a capability *c*, the type `c |> T` is the type that would result from accessing a field of type `T` from an instance with the capability of *c*.
+For a capability *c*, the type `c.T` is the type that would result from accessing a field of type `T` from an instance with the capability of *c*.
 Capability viewpoints can't be applied to regular types because they would simply evaluate to a different capability.
-For example, `const |> mut Shape` is just the type `const Shape`.
+For example, `const.mut Shape` is just the type `const Shape`.

 The second, self viewpoint types, was discussed in the previous section.
-The type `self |> T` is the type that would result from accessing a field of type `T` from an instance with the capability of `self`.
-If `self` is known to have a specific capability *c*, then this is equivalent to `c |> T`.
+The type `self.T` is the type that would result from accessing a field of type `T` from an instance with the capability of `self`.
+If `self` is known to have a specific capability *c*, then this is equivalent to `c.T`.
 However, the self parameter can also be constrained by a capability set.
-In that case, `self |> T` will be whatever type would result from the capability of the reference the method was called on.
-This possibility means that self viewpoints can be combined with regular types (e.g. `self |> mut Shape`).
+In that case, `self.T` will be whatever type would result from the capability of the reference the method was called on.
+This possibility means that self viewpoints can be combined with regular types (e.g. `self.mut Shape`).

 The third way is that a generic parameter type can be constrained to a capability set.
 The capability will be upcast if necessary to make it fit in that set.
 For example, the type `sendable